nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 5. The system should be usable to someone familiar with typing commands.
 6. The product is not required to have extravagant GUI effects.
 7. Data should be persistent across sessions.
-8. The system should not take more than 2 seconds to respond

 ## Appendix D : Glossary